mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

   <ul>
     <li> During the exam itself, I tried to execute everything I learned from the mocks and stayed confident throughout.  </li>
     <li> After the exam, I tried to not talk about it.
 It was done and there was nothing I could do to change what I wrote.
 There was no point in worrying or overthinking. </li>
-    <li> The exams were a lot more physically demanding than the mocks (probably because of the pressure and brain power used on the test), so I took the remaining time of the day to rest and recover, and only started for the next prelim the following day. </li>
+    <li> The exams were a lot more physically demanding than the mocks (probably because of the pressure and brain power used on the test), so I took the remaining time of the day to rest and recover. </li>
   </ul>
   </li>
 </ul>